 "It is the duty of a Government to do whatever is conducive to the welfare of the governed," he said in his second Oxford lectures, given between 1847 and 1852.
 "The only limit to this duty is its power.
 And as the supreme Government of an independent State is necessarily absolute, the only limit to its power is its moral or physical inability.
 And whatever it is its duty to do it must necessarily have a right to do."
 This expresses Senior's policy more clearly than his Letters do, and the policy was not laisser faire.
 Indeed, he said, that was "the most fatal of all errors."
+12

 Cairnes also believed it to be a great error.
 His denunciation of it was quoted some pages back.
 Laisser faire, he said, "must never for a moment be allowed to stand in the way of the candid consideration of any promising proposal of social or industrial reform."
 It had done just that, and he, of all the classical economists, was the most scornful.
 Laisser faire is "totally destitute of all scientific authority" and has no place in economics, no more than communism has.
 That is so because economics, he said, and thousands have repeated, "pronounces no judgement on the worthiness or desirableness of the ends aimed at in such systems."
 Such judgments were more than wrong-they were harmful.
 "Decrees which are ordinarily given to the world in the name of Political Economy . . . in the main amount to a handsome ratification of the existing form of society as approximately perfect."
+13

 His scientific detachment did not however prevent him from examining the idea, and its ethical assumptions particularly, more carefully than most others had done.
 Laisser faire, he said, assumes (a) that the interests of all men are harmonious, and (b) that all men understand and are able to advance their interests.
 He acknowledged that interests are in fact harmonious but only when they are "well understood."
 But, he said, it is not true that men understand their interests properly and are able to advance them.
 To suppose otherwise is to commit the "fatal" error of which the champions of laisser faire were forever guilty.
-Actually he did not accept the first assumption any more that something other than interests (or other than "true" interests) is the cause of conflict.
+Actually he did not accept the first assumption any more than the second.
+By declaring that interests are harmonious when well understood, he implied that only interests which are harmonious are genuine.
+That in turn implies that something other than interests (or other than "true" interests) is the cause of conflict.
 His explanation of these points was, it must be said, confusing.
 Nonetheless a summary statement of it is in order, because it has been repeated many times.
 It is indeed the model of most refutations of laisser faire.